CyrilGomes/AirWatch/README.md

 Execute tests by going in the Tests/ directory and compiling the tests using `make`.
 You can then execute unit tests by launching `./UnitTests.exe`, and integration tests by launching `./IntegrationTests.exe`.

-**Note: ** the program has to be compiled without the DEBUG flag, otherwise the tests won't work.
+**Note:** the program has to be compiled without the DEBUG flag, otherwise the tests won't work.

+For more information on how to use the program, please look at the User Manual in the Requirements Specifications .pdf